Don Armand: all you need to know about the latest player England have turned to

 Step forward Don Armand, whose sustained excellence for Exeter over the past three seasons brought him a first England cap in Argentina last summer but nothing since.

-A ruptured knee ligament wrecked the first half of Don Armand’s season, but he returned to spearhead the club’s successful push to become English champions for the first time.
-The Exeter player was outstanding as the Chiefs overcame Wasps 23-20 in extra time in Saturday’s Aviva Premiership final, becoming the first forward to win the Man of the Match award since Chris Robshaw in 2012.
+A ruptured knee ligament wrecked the first half of his 2016-17 season, but he returned to spearhead the club’s successful push to become English champions for the first time.
+The Exeter player was outstanding as the Chiefs overcame Wasps 23-20 in extra time in the Aviva Premiership final, becoming the first forward to win the Man of the Match award since Chris Robshaw in 2012.

-Rugby World interviewed Armand in our Uncovered section before the play-offs, when he told us about his rugby journey from Harare to Devon via Cape Town…
+Rugby World interviewed Armand in our Uncovered section before last season’s play-offs, when he told us about his rugby journey from Harare to Devon via Cape Town…

 I’m Zimbabwean born and bred.
 Mum and Dad were farmers; they grew hypericum, an ornamental plant with red berries and small yellow flowers.
 They’d ship them off to Holland for distribution in Europe.